oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/onboard-blink/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

 ## Setup
-Create a new project using the Eclipse* IDE and after installing the Intel® oneAPI IoT Toolkit.
+Create a new project using the Eclipse* IDE and after installing the Intel&reg; oneAPI IoT Toolkit.
 Make sure the on-board LED, or the external LED is connected to the board.

 ## Note
 Accessing device sensors, including LEDs, requires MRAA I/O operations.
 Mraa I/O operations require permissions to UNIX character devices and sysfs classes not commonly granted to normal users by default.